President Donald Trump

 Assemblyman Kevin Kiley

-Assembly District 6
+Re-elected to Assembly District 6

 Kevin Kiley currently represents the 6th Assembly District and is running for re-election.
 He has won statewide acclaim for his legislation to expand parental choice for underserved students, ensure transparency in government, and end the practice of government double taxation.
 He is currently leading the legislative effort to overturn AB 5 that decimated the gig economy taking away workers’ economic freedom.
 Learn more on his website.